StoneDot/dynein/tests/cmd/import.md

     -V, --version    Prints version information

 OPTIONS:
-    -f, --format <format>            Data format for import items. json = JSON format with newline/indent.
+        --endpoint-url <endpoint-url>    Specify the endpoint to use (e.g. --endpoint-url http://dynamodb.us-east- 2.amazonaws.com/).
+If you use this option with `--port`, the endpoint is rewritten by the value of`--port`.
+Stored config of port does not affect the specified endpoint.
+Please note that the endpoint's URL and the specified region should align -f, --format <format>                Data format for import items. json = JSON format with newline/indent.
                                           jsonl = JSON Lines (http://jsonlines.org). i.e. one item per line. json-compact = JSON format, all items are packed in oneline. csv = comma-separated values with header.
 Header columns are considered to be DynamoDB attributes [possible values: csv, json, jsonl, json-compact] -i, --input-file <input-file>        Filename contains DynamoDB items data.
 Specify appropriate format with --format option
     -p, --port <port>                    Specify the port number.
 This option has an effect only when `--region local` is used
     -r, --region <region>                The region to use (e.g. --region us-east-1).
 When using DynamodB Local, use `--region local`.
 You can use --region option in both top-level and subcommand- level
     -t, --table <table>                  Target table of the operation.
 You can use --table option in both top-level and subcommand-level.
 You can store table schema locally by executing `$ dy use`, after that you need not to specify --table on every command

 ```